Change happens through relationships – build one!

 - Gifts items are appropriate on two occasions: the child’s/teacher’s birthday and/or a personal visit by the sponsor.
-In both of these situations, we ask that you limit your gift to fit in one-gallon sized Ziploc bag.
-The contents in this bag should have a value of no more than $20.00.
+In both of these situations, we ask that you limit your gift to fit in one gallon sized Ziploc bag.

-- If you will be part of a Service Learning Trip and you are asked by family members, friends or members of your church to take gifts with you to Guatemala for other sponsored children or teachers, please obtain permission from a Lemonade International team member before agreeing to do so.
+- If you will be part of a Service Learning Trip and you are asked by family members, friends or members of your church to take gifts with you to Guatemala for sponsored children/teachers, please obtain permission from the Lemonade Int’l Sponsorship Director at (email@example.com) and your service learning trip leader before agreeing to do so.

-- Each year for Christmas we will have a special Christmas fundraising campaign to purchase items the children, families and teachers need most for the coming year (eg. shoes, backpacks, school supplies, scholarships for formal school, salaries for teachers).
+- Each year for Christmas we will have a special Christmas fundraising campaign to purchase items the children, families, and teachers need most for the coming year (eg. shoes, school supplies, scholarships for formal school, salaries for teachers).
 We are not able to receive gift items during the Christmas season because there is no school during the month of December.
-The school staff is on break while they prepare for the new school year (which begins in January in Guatemala) and we don’t schedule groups to serve during that time of year.
+The school staff is on break while they prepare for the new school year (which begins in January in Guatemala) and we don’t schedule Service Learning Trips during that time of year.
 These factors make it difficult for us to distribute personal gift items to the children/teachers in La Limonada.
 We understand that many sponsors would love to send personal Christmas gift items, however, financial gifts are most practical and most needed at Christmastime.

 - You are encouraged (as often as you would like) to send letters, family pictures, photos, bookmarks, stickers, (eg. small, simple and inexpensive items that can be sent in a letter envelope).